Write C# code

 Context

-Objective: avoid any user management specific to IBM i.
+Goal: avoid any user management specific to IBM i.

 Implementation with EF Core

-- Use of ASP.NET Identity for identity management
+- ASP.NET Identity for identity management

 - .NET MAUI or Blazor applications for mobile devices

-synchronized directly with DB2 for i through EF Core.
+Field operations (scanning, validation, tracking) are synchronized directly with DB2 for i through EF Core.

 Context